BraydenReklaw/startup/Notes.md

 `npm run dev` and then `o` allows debugging through dev tools

 pay attention to vite.config.js - you will need to eventually create and use this for local debugging

+pay attention to the use of dbconfig.js - prevents hardcoding login authentication stuff. add it to .gitignore.

+don't store unmodified passwords! hash it, or alter it (encrypt it)